 Setting a light on a timer that turns on in the early morning hours is the recommended method for lighting the coop.
 To allow 14-16 hours of light in the day, calculate backwards from sunrise to determine how many hours the light should be on.
 For example, if the goal is to provide 14 hours of light during the day when sunset is at 6pm and sunrise at 7am, the timer should turn the light on at 4am and off at 6:45am.
 The timer will need to be adjusted every few weeks to keep pace with the solar system.

-The amount of light needed will depend upon the size of your coop.
 The amount of light is not critical, it should just be enough to allow the hens to see inside the coop.
 I have an 8 x8’ coop and I use a 6 foot, incandescent rope light above the roosts, which is enough to simulate sunrise.
 In my 4’x6’ coop, I use a small string of Christmas lights in the coop and, since we have an electronic pop door opener, I hang strings of Christmas lights around the run and set the pop door to open when the lights turn on.
 Festive and functional!
 Due to the unique vision of chickens, fluorescent lights are highly inadvisable.